learningequality/kolibri/docs/references/manual_testing.rst

 There are some situations where actual hardware is necessary to test the application.
 This is particularly true when virtualization might prohibit or impede testing features, such as lower-level driver interactions.

-Responsiveness to Varying Screen Sizes
+Responsiveness to varying screen sizes
 --------------------------------------

 We want to ensure that the app looks and behaves reasonably across a wide range of typical screen sizes, from small tablets to large, HD monitors.
 It is highly recommended to constantly be testing functionality at a range of sizes.